Directory of U.S. Military Rockets and Missiles

 RIM-161A

 Not all the early flight tests have been successful.
 The kill vehicle's SDACS (Solid Divert and Attitude Control System) malfunctioned on flight "FM-5" on 18 June 2003, which tested the SDACS for the first time in a realistic scenario.
-Flight "FM-6" in December 2003 successfully intercepted its target, but the SM-3 program has nevertheless been significantly delayed.
+Flight "FM-6" in December 2003 successfully intercepted its target, but the SM-3 program was nevertheless significantly delayed.
 Test "FM-7" has been postponed several times, but has eventually been conducted successfully on 24 February 2005.
-This test used an RIM-161A missile in the current standard operational configuration.
+This test used an RIM-161A missile in the standard operational configuration.

 Image: Missile Defense Agency

-SM-3 family (projected development)
+SM-3 family

 Specifications